strblr/react-stored/README.md

   // The persistent storage to be used (could be replaced with sessionStorage) :
   storage: window.localStorage,

-  // When true, real-time auto-sync is extended across all similar browser tabs :
+  // When true, real-time auto-sync is extended across all browser tabs sharing the same origin :
   crossTab: false,

   // A function that should transform JSON into a string :